swarup-datascientist/RPDM/README.md

-# RPDM
-Data management using R programming
+Data management using Python programming